beyondthefarewell/beyondthefarewell.github.io/index.md

 ### Generative AI Tools

 May assist you with matters you are dealing with related to this guide.
 They can be helpful and are easy to use despite their technical-sounding names such as Large Language Models ([LLMs](large%20language%20models)) or Generative Pre-trained Transformer ([GPT](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer)).
-Simply enter a question, known as a **prompt**, and press `enter`.
+Simply enter a question, known as a **prompt**, and press `Enter`.

 **Generative AI** systems, emerged in 2023, they may be used for interactive 'discussion', however you should independently verify the responses and try asking the same question in a different way and on different platforms or language models.